 These give the participant a chance to speak freely and give their comments, which offers you more information than you normally get with a closed question.

 For example: Do you have any comments on the service you received today?

 Closed questions limit a participant to selecting from a pre-defined selection of answer options.

 For example: If you ask employees how satisfied they are at work, you could limit the answer options to:

 By using closed questions, your data is much easier to analyse.

 Whether 5 or 500 employees answer the question, a survey platform can run reports that give you data such as “84% of respondents are ‘Very satisfied’ or ‘Fairly satisfied’ at work”.

-A question with an answer in the form of free-format text, a number, a date, or a time.
 You can have just one open-ended question, or multiple together, or it could be used following a multiple-choice question for further context.

 Multiple-choice questions give participants the opportunity to select one or more than one answer in a single question.